rorrrr/amu-parser/README.md

 Write tests for the following and then create methods in src/index.js to make them pass (test on both files if possible):

-Markup : \* 'correctly determines if the game is a tournament game' (says Tourmanent in first line if it is)
+* 'correctly determines if the game is a tournament game' (says Tourmanent in first line if it is)

 * 'can determine tournament buyin if table is tournament' (says an amount in first line, if it is not a tournament return null)